lldap/lldap/README.md

 contents are loaded into the respective configuration parameters.
 Note that `_FILE` variables take precedence.

-Example for docker compose for `:latest` tag:
+Example for docker compose:
-* `:latest` tag image contains recently pushed code or feature tests, some broken parts are to be expected.
+* You can use either the `:latest` tag image or `:stable` as used in this example.
-* Change the image to `nitnelave/lldap:stable` to get the stable version.
+* `:latest` tag image contains recently pushed code or feature tests, in which some instability can be expected.
 * If `UID` and `GID` no defined LLDAP will use default `UID` and `GID` number `1000`